psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Monday.— Before E. Way, Esq. and R. M. Wavell Esq.

 Joseph Bailey, Leonard Campbell, John Beadlestone and Thomas Lyons, four privates in the 4th depot, stationed at Parkhurst barracks, were charged with breaking the house of Elizabeth Sterritt, a common prostitute, in the Tontine yard, on Sunday, the 1st inst., about 3 o'clock in the morning.
-There being no evidence against Bailey, he was discharged ; but the other three being identified they were each fined 10s. and 3s.
+There being no evidence against Bailey, he was discharged; but the other three being identified they were each fined 10s. and 3s.
 6d. costs, and in default of payment were committed to Winchester Gaol for one month hard labour.

 ```